Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/README.md

 > For the examples below we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.

 ### Azure CLI
-**NOTE: As there is some PowerShell code within the CLI, there is a requirement to execute the deployments in a cross-platform terminal which has PowerShell installed.**
 ```bash
 # For Azure global regions

 # Set Platform connectivity subscription ID as the the current subscription
 ConnectivitySubscriptionId="[your platform connectivity subscription ID]"